Electronic Resources and Connection During COVID-19

 Please comment and share below any other resources you have found helpful!

 Editor’s note: This article was published on July 22, 2020.
 Further developments in what we know about COVID-19 are continuously emerging.
-For more information about COVID-19 and strategies for coping, visit Self-Care in Uncertain Times.
+For more information about COVID-19 and strategies for coping, visit Advanced Breast Cancer and COVID-19.